Reef Fishes of Oman

 The book is arranged, like others of the genre, into families of fishes: stingrays, moray eels (lots of them), groupers etc.

 I especially liked the sometimes quirky descriptions - the splodge of the Yellowbar angelfish resembles "a country map" and a parrotfish is "buck toothed".
 I also love the fact that the author has included a species of Torpedo ray for which he has no name.
-Indeed he states that it might be as yet undescribed.
+He states that it might be as yet undescribed.
 And this isn't the only one, there is also an as yet scientifically un-named stingray and moray eel pictured and commented upon.

 The author not only provides unambiguous identification notes, but also very interesting comments on behaviour and lifestyle.
 The Rockmover Wrasse "searches for prey, usually in pairs, on sandy substrates, by pushing over rubble and debris to reveal the crabs and molluscs that they feed on.
 They are usually accompanied by opportunist goatfish.
 The young appear to imitate floating algae."